 Avoid the possibility of injury or death.
-DO NOT occupy the platform when the engine is running or engaged.
+DO NOT occupy the platform or use the ladder when the engine is running or engaged.
 Propeller contact or exposure to CO can cause severe injury or death.
 All gasoline engines produce CO.
 CO is colorless, odorless and dangerous.
 Direct and prolonged exposure to CO will cause brain damage or death.
 The stern drive unit and the propeller have many sharp edges.

 The extended swim platform must be attached to the boat when it is in use.
+The boarding ladder is attached to the boarding platform.
+The removable feature is for boat storage only.